 Statement on Cheating and Plagiarism: The University adheres to a strict policy regarding cheating and plagiarism.
 The California State University system requires instructors to report all instances of academic misconduct to the Center for Student Rights and Responsibilities.
 Academic dishonesty will result in disciplinary review by the University and may lead to probation, suspension, or expulsion.
 Instructors may also, at their discretion, penalize student grades on any assignment or assessment discovered to have been produced in an academically dishonest manner.
+The Student Conduct Code prohibits conduct disruptive to instruction, including academic dishonesty and the unauthorized recording, dissemination, or publication (including on websites or social media) of lectures or other course materials.

-SDSU Economic Crisis Response Team: If you or a friend are experiencing food or housing insecurity, or any unforeseen financial crisis, visit https://sacd.sdsu.edu/ecrt, email ecrt@sdsu.edu, or walk-in to Well-being & Health Promotion on the 3rd floor of Calpulli Center.
+SDSU Economic Crisis Response Team: If you or a friend are experiencing food or housing insecurity, or any unforeseen financial crisis, visit sdsu.edu/ecrt, or walk-in to Well-being & Health Promotion on the 3rd floor of Calpulli Center.